 Covid-19 wellbeing package

-We are currently involved in a training programme, to help improve how we respond to the emotional impact of the coronavirus pandemic on our students and staff.
+We are currently creating a wellbeing package, to help improve how we respond to the emotional impact of the coronavirus pandemic on our students and staff.
 This addresses the additional pressures some young people may be feeling as a direct result of the pandemic, as well as to any emotional response they or their teachers may still be experiencing from bereavement, stress, trauma or anxiety over the past months.